Class LoggerAdapter

 If a log record level is not one of the predefined ones, then this class maps to the first level

 below the specified one.
-For example if a log record has some level between FINE
+For example if a log record has some level between FINE and

-method will be invoked.
-See isLoggable(java.util.logging.Level)
+FINER, then the finer method will be invoked.
+See isLoggable(java.util.logging.Level) for

 implementation tips taking advantage of this rule.